-You might have heard that brown sugar, honey, and agave syrup have better health qualities than other sugars, but these claims lack evidence.
-Brown sugar, honey, and agave syrup have the same nutritional characteristics as white sugar, which is also known as refined sugar or caster sugar.
+You might have heard that brown sugar, honey, and agave syrup have better health qualities than other sugars, but these claims lack substantial evidence.
+Brown sugar, honey, and agave syrup have the same nutritional characteristics as white sugar, also known as refined sugar or caster sugar.

 According to data from The National Center of Health Statistics (6), the average American ate about 4-7 tablespoons of added sugar daily between 2005-2010.

 Focusing on cutting the intake of added sugars for a few weeks may be the first step in transforming eating habits and routines.